Amplify troubleshooting for social posting issues

 WhatsApp integration disconnection

 Section titled “WhatsApp integration disconnection”The WhatsApp integration may disconnect unexpectedly.
 This is triggered by changes on the connected device.
-If it disconnects, you need to reconnect your account to resume functionality.
+If it disconnects, you need to reconnect your feed to resume functionality.

 Known causes